carloslme/itesm-mlops/module-2/session-5/activity/pre-commit.md

 ## Deliverable
 The deliverable is the `.pre-commit-config.yaml` file with the new repos included.
 This has to be uploaded to your repository.

-The link to share the repo link is available in the Google form provided by the instructor (TBA)
+The link to share the repo link is available in the Google form provided by the instructor.